jimliu90/remarkable_ingest/README.md

 ./run.sh
 ```

-This will skip attachments that have already been processed (based on `state.json`).
+This will skip attachments that have already been processed (based on `application_state.json` in the output directory).

 ### Force Reprocessing